jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 To mitigate that, we can serve all reads and writes from the primary database and only utilize replicas for redundancy and fail-over.
 Alternatively, we can ensure replicas are always in-sync by utilizing a consensus algorithm such as Paxos or Raft.
 We could also use a consensus-based distributed database such as YugabyteDB or CockroachDB.
+Consensus algorithms state that atleast half of the replicas must be active and up and updated to consider the transaction a success.

 ## Payment security
 Here are some mechanisms we can use to ensure payment security: